SpiNNakerManchester/SpiNNakerManchester.github.io/development/documenting_c.md

 ## Writing style

 Every public symbol should have a `\brief` description.
+In our general style, symbols are public unless excluded by the `Doxyfile`'s `EXCLUDE_SYMBOLS` configuration file.
+We normally document `static` symbols and symbols starting with one or more underscores (`_`).

 Functions should have their brief description begin with a present tense immediate active verb.
 Thus, instead of: